ifuckdogs1337/Windows10-11key/README.md

 # Windows10-11key
-removes the "activate windows" watermark by giving you a key or smth idk how this works i do not own this project, this is an archive of the working version all credit goes to https://www.kmsauto.info/
+Removes the "activate windows" watermark by giving you a key or something idk how this works;
+I do not own this project, this is an archive of the working version;
+All credit goes to https://www.kmsauto.info/